-Subdivision (b) is included to make it clear that relief is available under this chapter to a public entity or unincorporated organization that is a good faith improver and to a good faith improver who constructs an improvement on land owned by a public entity or unincorporated organization.
+Comment.
+Section 871.2 is included to make it clear that relief is available under this chapter to a public entity or unincorporated organization that is a good faith improver and to a good faith improver who makes an improvement on land owned by a public entity or unincorporated organization.